ellenpham/RosterBoard-TerminalApp/README.md

 ## Description

 NKG Corp. is a warehousing and distribution company.
-They have a large number of staff working across rotating shifts. **RosterBoard** is an internal application that allows company staff to provide their availability and unavailability, which are used for roster building and workforce planning.
+They have large number of staff working across rotating shifts. **RosterBoard** is an internal application that allows company staff to provide their availability and unavailability, which are used for roster building and workforce planning.

 ## Main features